Emeritus Professor

 Background

-Maria Carinnes Alejandria is an anthropologist who researches on issues relating to health inequalities in the Global South.
-Dr. Alejandria is an Assistant Professor at Universiti Brunei Darussalam.
-She completed her PhD in Anthropology from the University of the Philippines Diliman where she explored Food insecurity among older adults in an informal settlement in Manila.
-She is also affiliated with Brown University Center for Human Rights and Humanitarian Studies as a Global Fellow, the University of Melbourne as a SEED Fellow, the Social Weather Stations as a Fellow, and the Association for Asian Studies-Philippine Studies Group as an international advisory board member.
+Maria Carinnes Alejandria is an anthropologist specializing in disaster governance and health inequalities in Southeast Asia.
+Dr. Alejandria is an Assistant Professor and Programme Coordinator of the Sociology and Anthropology Programme at Universiti Brunei Darussalam.
+She completed her PhD in Anthropology at the University of the Philippines Diliman, where her research focused on the intersection of food insecurity and flood vulnerability among older adults in an informal settlement in Manila.
+Dr. Alejandria has held fellowship posts at the Brown University Center for Human Rights and Humanitarian Studies and the Loughborough University Institute of Advanced Studies.

 Teaching